 When asked this question, we would all like to say that we don’t have any weaknesses.
 Even if you are fortunate enough not to have any, do NOT say this during your trucking interview.
 Employers are looking for honest, genuine individuals who have self-awareness of their flaws and are looking to work on them and improve them.
 With that said,

 There are two approaches you can take when answering this question.
-You can either state weaknesses that can be potential ‘strengths’ or, you can talk about those weaknesses which are not directly related to the job you have applied for.
+You can either state weaknesses that can be potential ‘strengths’ or talk about those weaknesses that are not directly related to the job you have applied for.
 For example, you may have a weakness when it comes to public speaking.
-Naturally, public speaking is not relevant for a trucking role, so by stating this, you are not necessarily jeopardizing your job chances.
+Naturally, public speaking is irrelevant for a trucking role, so you are not necessarily jeopardizing your job chances by stating this.
 Nonetheless, whatever weaknesses you put forward, make sure you mention what steps you are taking to overcome/improve them.
 By stating some steps you are taking to improve your weakness, you are showing that you are proactive and striving to make a positive change whenever possible.

-Example answer – “I feel that I am a workaholic.
-Consequently, being a workaholic has disrupted my ‘work-life’ balance as I find that I take on a lot more then I need to.
-For example, recently, with this Covid-19 pandemic situation on the rise, in addition to my scheduled deliveries, I took on a lot more work (in comparison to other drivers) to accommodate the surge in workload.
+“I feel that I am a workaholic.
+Consequently, being a workaholic has disrupted my ‘work-life’ balance as I find that I take on a lot more than I need to.
+For example, recently, with this Covid-19 pandemic on the rise, in addition to my scheduled deliveries, I took on a lot more work (compared to other drivers) to accommodate the surge in workload.
 This was at the expense of my safety, as I wanted to ensure that there were no disruptions to the company and no disruptions to the supplies needed during such difficult times.
 But, I do understand at the same time that companies and people depend on my work to get things to them, so I know what my priorities are at that time.”